 We often looked to Anthony Bourdain for inspiration on what to eat and where to eat when traveling.
 That’s how we first learned of Cervejaria Ramiro Lisbon from an old episode of No Reservations.
 We visited O Ramiro during our first trip to Lisbon back in 2012.
 I felt like we ate everything on the menu.
 Our server even told is we were sitting where Bourdain sat.
 I figured he says that sort of thing to every diner at O Ramiro Lisbon.
 But, after an amazing seafood dinner, we watched the No Reservations episode again, and in fact, we did sit at Bourdain’s table.
 We did our best to copy his experience.
 And with this restaurant Ramiro advice, you can too.

 We often get asked the question does Cervejaria Ramiro accept reservations?
 Nope, they don’t.
 But, how the restaurant has evolved over time is a perfect way to talk about how to secure a table at Ramiro.
 First, check the Ramiro restaurant website to check if they are open.
 They do close for a chunk of August, along with much of Lisbon.
 They also close on Monday.
 They don’t take reservations, but they are open all day, from noon until 12:30 am Tuesday through Saturday.

-It is probably one of the most popular Lisbon restaurants, so our best advice is to go mid-week, or for lunch, and get there early.
+Ramiro is probably one of the most popular Lisbon restaurants, so our best advice is to go mid-week, or for lunch, and get there early.
 Better yet, arrive before they even open.
 We’ve never waited more than thirty minutes for a table, but I have heard people waiting for an hour, or even two.
 If trying to visit on a weekend, try to avoid anything after 8:00 pm, prime time for dining in Lisbon.
 During our last visit, we dined for lunch on Friday around 1 pm and did an early dinner around 6 pm on a Thursday.
 We didn’t wait either time, much to Eric’s disappointment because he wanted to test the beer dispenser.